 The Woods Hole Oceanographic Institution announces a new scientific review paper on assessing North Atlantic right whale health with several NOAA Fisheries co-authors.
 The manuscript was published in the science journal Diseases of Aquatic Organisms.
 It reviews North Atlantic right whale health assessment techniques, how those tools have been useful in identifying and prioritizing the threats these whales face, and how to better monitor the health status of these whales.
-The goal of this work is to be better able to understand and enhance the welfare of individuals, and to reverse the current decline of this critically endangered species.
+The goal of this work is to be better able to understand and enhance the welfare of individuals, and to reverse the current decline of this endangered species.

 North Atlantic right whales are protected under the Endangered Species Act and the Marine Mammal Protection Act.
 Scientists estimate there may be fewer than 400 remaining, making them one of the rarest marine mammals in the world.
 The species has been experiencing an “Unusual Mortality Event” since 2017, which is ongoing.
 Climate change, vessel strikes, entanglements, and ocean noise can contribute to poor health and reproductive failure.
 They are threats to individuals and the species as a whole.